 The rich man rose from his chair and responded, "That's quite all right.
 I'm glad I could help.
 But here, allow me purchase that gold nugget you hold, you will need cash instead of a nugget that will be difficult to get rid of."

 So the lady sold her nugget of fool's gold, and left the field with the others, filled and satisfied.

-As the working class people filed out of the door of the mine, having had to go farther in to the mine to get their nugget of "gold," the rich man observed that the needy, the elderly and the infirmed sat upon the grass or at the table, patiently awaiting their opportunity, having been unable to fight their way in as had all the others who had gone in before.
+As the working class people filed out of the door of the mine, having had to go farther in to the mine to obtain their nugget of "gold," the rich man observed that the needy, the elderly and the infirm sat upon the grass or at the table, patiently awaiting their opportunity, having been unable to fight their way in as had all the others who had gone in before.

 When the door cleared once more, the poor and the needy slowly entered the mine.
 The rich man noted that many of these helped others who were unable to help themselves.
 He also watched as some filled their pockets with nuggets, and their face with food, as did those who had gone in before, then went their way.

-Among this last group were twelve men of adequate health and stature, who could have without difficulty thrust themselves ahead of all the others, but who chose to remain behind with the weak and the infirmed.
+Among this last group were twelve men of adequate health and stature, who could have without difficulty thrust themselves ahead of all the others, but who chose to remain behind with the weak and the infirm.

 The rich man observed with much interest as the twelve men returned from the mine, took up the picks and shovels that lay before the door, then re-entered the mine.
 After a time the men once more emerged from the mine holding nuggets of gold which they had dug from deep within the mine, then they proceeded to exchange the real gold for the false that the needy and disabled had found.